kingofshreedeep/hr-assist-llm/docs/index.md

-# Priyam AI — HR Assist
+# sans AI — HR Assist

-Welcome to the official project documentation for Priyam AI — HR Assist.
+Welcome to the official project documentation for sans AI — HR Assist.
 This documentation provides setup, deployment, API reference, and frontend integration guidance for the repository.

 Quick links: